Captain Kit Carson's Complete Guide

 Here's the honest pricing breakdown for DirtyBoat Charters on the 42' Liberty Express:

 What's included: Captain, mate, all tackle and bait, fishing licenses, ice, bottled water, fish cleaning and bagging.
-Not included: gratuity (15–20% is customary and appreciated), food beyond water, specialist items.
+Not included: gratuity (15 to 20% is customary and appreciated), food beyond water, specialist items.

 8. Islamorada vs. Key West vs. Key Largo for Fishing